TNO

-TNO is at the forefront of quantum technology, driving innovation across five focus areas: Quantum
+TNO is at the forefront of quantum technology, driving innovation across five focus areas: Quantum Devices & Materials, Quantum Computing, Quantum Sensing, Quantum Communication Systems, and Quantum-Safe Technology.

-Our five focus areas:
+Five focus areas:

 Quantum Devices and Materials: TNO excels in the design and fabrication of high-performing quantum devices.
 This includes chip design, high-quality materials, and state-of-the-art nanofabrication to protect fragile quantum states.
 The Quantum Information Technology Test (QITT) facility offers unmatched expertise in screening, characterization, and metrology of quantum devices.